1) How easy is it to take care of?

 Yellowing of the leaves is part of the normal aging process of the plant.
 You should only be concerned if there are premature yellowing of leaves on a new growth.
 This can happen for three main reasons:

-1. Constant cool, rainy conditions will cause premature leaf loss.
+1. Constant cool, rainy conditions will cause premature leaf loss if outdoors.

 2. Bug infestation (spider mites are usually most common).